• Skip to primary navigation

 I have only used macadamia nuts in this specific recipe but walnuts and pecans work well with fish as well.

-How should I store and reheat the leftover Coconut Macadamia Fish Filets?
+How should I store the leftover Coconut Macadamia Fish Filets?

 Store any leftover fish filets in an airtight container in the refrigerator for up to 3 days.